-The Neurorehabilitation fellowship is a one year program that provides clinical and research training in the rehabilitation of patients with stroke, brain injury, multiple sclerosis, and other neurologic disorders.
+The Brain Injury fellowship is a one year program that provides clinical and research training in the rehabilitation of patients with stroke, brain injury, multiple sclerosis, and other neurologic disorders.
 The program is organized as 9 months of clinical rotations, at Spaulding Rehabilitation Hospital (SRH), Massachusetts General Hospital (MGH) and Brigham and Women’s Hospital (BWH) and 3 months of clinical research.

 Rotation Schedule for the Fellowship

 September – November – MGH Design and Conduct of Clinical Trials course, CITI certification (approx. 5 hrs/week, concurrent with other listed rotations)

 October – MGH Neuroradiology